click-contrib/click-option-group/README.md

 **click-option-groups** provides two main classes: `OptionGroup` and `GroupedOption`.

-- `OptionGroup` class is new entity that provides the abstraction for grouping options and manage it.
+- `OptionGroup` class is a new entity for Click that provides the abstraction for grouping options and manage it.
-- `GroupedOption` class is inherited from `click.Option` and provides the abstraction for grouped options.
+- `GroupedOption` class is inherited from `click.Option` and provides the functionality for grouped options.

 `OptionGroup` and `GroupedOption` classes contain the basic functionality for support option groups.
 Both these classes do not contain the specific behavior or relationship among grouped options.